1) I believe in the power of story. Our stories show the world who we are and light the way to who we can become.

 MAY 2016 – PRESENT

 At lululemon, I’m known as someone who deeply understands the culture and voice of the brand.
-I edit all long-form campaign and product writing, coach young writers, and am at the forefront of defining how we’ll show up through storytelling in the future.
+I edit all long-form campaign and product editorial writing, coach young writers, and am at the forefront of defining how we’ll show up through storytelling in the future.
 I also function as a senior writer, most recently leading the copy of a highly successful national campaign on how gratitude is good for our health.
 That campaign included store, social and out-of-home assets as well as two long-form editorial features.

 MANAGING EDITOR, PRODUCT EDUCATION